 Design your mountpoints well.
 Also, name a mount point so that it can easily be recognized as a mount point.
 One of the possibilities is to use a special name:

 Progress has been made in NFS software.
 Although no software can prevent human error, other risks (e.g., guessable file-handles and sniffing) can be prevented with better software.

 NFS version 4 is a new version of the NFS protocol intended to fix all existing problems in NFS.
-It is still in the design phase.
-More about NFS version 4 and differences between the versions in the section called “NFS protocol versions” in a moment.
+At the time of this writing (May 2014) versions 4.0 and 4.1 have been released; version 4.2 is being developed.
+More about NFS version 4 and differences between earlier versions is covered in the section called “NFS protocol versions”.

 Guessable file handles.
 One of the ways to break in a NFS server is to guess so-called file-handles.
 The old (32-bit) file-handles (used in NFS version 2) were rather easy to guess.
 Version 3 of the NFS protocol offers improved security by using 64-bit file-handles that are considerably harder to guess.

 Version 4 security enhancements.
-The upcoming version 4 of the NFS protocol defines encrypted connections.
+Version 4 of the NFS protocol defines encrypted connections.
 When the connection is encrypted, getting information by sniffing is made much harder or even impossible.

 Table 9.5, “Overview of NFS-related programs and files” provides an overview of the most important files and software related to NFS.